Parabolic automorphisms of hyperkahler manifolds: Variations of Hodge structures and Deligne's semisimplicity theorem

-\claim Polarized integer variations of Hodge structures of weight 1 are in a functorial bijection with holomorphic Abelian fibrations.
-More precisely, polarized variations of Hodge structures of weight 1 correspond to fibrations in complex tori $X \arrow Y$ with a holomorphic section, giving the fiberwise choice of zero, and a line bundle $L$ on $X$ which is ample on all fibers, inducing a polarization.
-Given a fibration in abelian varieties without a section, one can associate to it the ``relative Albanese'', or ``translation fibration'', taking $\Tr(T)$ instead of a fiber $T$.
-The variation of Hodge structures defined as in the example above with $k=1$ is the same for a fibration and its relative Albanese.
+\claim Polarized integral variations of Hodge structures of weight 1 are in a functorial bijection with holomorphic Abelian fibrations.
+More precisely, polarized variations of Hodge structures of weight 1 correspond to fibrations in complex tori $Y \arrow X$ with a holomorphic section, giving the fiberwise choice of zero, and a line bundle $L$ on $Y$ which is ample on all fibers, inducing a polarization.
+Given a fibration in abelian varieties without a section, one can associate to it the ``relative Albanese'', or ``translation fibration'', replacing each fiber $T$ by $T^0$.
+The variation of Hodge structures defined as in \ref{family} with $k=1$ is the same for a fibration and its relative Albanese.